moheezkiani01/Vault_Manager_Pro/README.md

 ## License

 This project is for educational purposes.
-You can add your preferred license, such as MIT, before publishing it on GitHub.